Embed-RL: Reinforcement Learning for Reasoning-Driven Multimodal Embeddings: Experiments

 \textbf{MMEB-V2} (Massive Multimodal Embedding Benchmark)\cite{meng2025vlm2vec}: It is a comprehensive and robust benchmark consisting of 78 diverse tasks across three core visual modalities (image, video, and visual document).
 MMEB-V2 extends the original MMEB \cite{jiang2024vlm2vec} by introducing five additional meta-tasks focused specifically on video and visual document understanding, bringing the total to nine meta-tasks.
 We adopted Hit@1 as the evaluation metric for image and video tasks, and Normalized Discounted Cumulative Gain (NDCG@5)~\cite{jarvelin2002cumulated} for visual documents.

-\textbf{UVRB} (Universal Video Retrieval Benchmark) \cite{guo2025towards}: It is a suite of 16 datasets designed to diagnose critical capability gaps in video retrieval across tasks and domains.
-UVRB explicitly measures multi-dimensional generalization over textual, composite, and visual retrieval tasks, as well as across coarse-grained, fine-grained, and long-context scenarios.
-We reported mean Average Precision (mAP) as the primary evaluation metric for all UVRB tasks.
+\textbf{UVRB} (Universal Video Retrieval Benchmark) \cite{guo2025towards}: It is a suite of 16 datasets to identify capability gaps in video retrieval across tasks and domains.
+UVRB measures multi-dimensional generalization over textual, composite, and visual retrieval tasks, including across coarse-grained, fine-grained, and long-context scenarios.
+We report mean Average Precision (mAP) for all UVRB tasks.